Gwyneth Paltrow Has No Idea What Goop’s Deal Is Either

 Over the years, Gwyneth Paltrow has grown Goop into a successful lifestyle business by giving women extremely dubious wellness advice.
-She’s discussed everything from steaming your vagina, purposefully getting stung by bees, and drinking nothing but goats’ milk for a week.
-If you’ve read any of her tips and thought, Huh, I have no idea what’s going on here, it turns out Gwyneth Paltrow has done the exact same thing.
+She’s discussed everything from steaming your vagina, purposefully getting stung by bees, and drinking nothing but goat’s milk for a week.
+If you’ve read any of her tips and thought “huh, I have no idea what’s going on here” it turns out Gwyneth Paltrow has done the exact same thing.

 During an interview on Jimmy Kimmel Live!, Kimmel brought up several practices promoted by Goop only to find Paltrow sounding confused.